-Go playing and recording software is freely available from the BGA Software Catalogue.
-There is an analysis service, help with putting on tournaments, and other services to members and clubs.
+Go playing and recording software is freely available from our Software Catalogue.
+We also provide an analysis service, help with putting on tournaments, and other services to members and clubs.

 We monitor the European Go Ratings and recognise players with dan grades by issuing certificates when they reach a certain standard.
-The BGA rating list shows the rating and grade equivalent of active tournament players.
+The UK Rating list shows the rating and grade equivalent of active tournament players.

 Around 50 Go tournaments are held regularly in Britain each year.
-The BGA helps with the organisation of these, and lends a draw computer, Go sets and clocks to them.
+We help with the organisation of these, and lend a draw computer, Go sets and clocks to them.

 Each Go tournaments has a slightly different culture; most have side tournaments and some have quizzes and other competitions.
 Between rounds at tournaments, especially the longer or residential ones, unofficial activities sometimes take place.

-If you plan to take children to a Go tournament, you should read the BGA policy on working with children and young people.
+If you plan to take children to a Go tournament, you should read our Policy on working with children and young people.
 Most events are suitable for older children, but you should check suitability for the very young.

-Those interested in running their own tournament should check out the Tournament Organisers’ Handbook.
+Those interested in running their own tournament should check out our Organisers Material page.

 Finally, for those who can't get to tournaments we also run a number of Online Leagues, in which any member is entitled to play.